Lessons from PRI in Toronto

 UNPRI is a worldwide organization of thousands of investors who prioritize sustainable investing and use environmental, social, and governance data in their investment process.
 The Principles for Responsible Investment were developed by institutional investors and reflect the increasing relevance of environmental, social and corporate governance issues to investment practices through a process was convened by the UN’s Secretary-General Kofi Annan.

 The panel displayed the past work of investors that have secured zero-deforestation agreements leading to greater transparency and conservation of endangered species’ ecosystems and habitats.
 The conference also kicked off a UNPRI initiative pressing companies to stop interfering with the passage and enforcement of nature and biodiversity regulations and rules.
-Green Century’s Director of Shareholder Advocacy, Annie Sanders, sits on the Advisory Group for this new program.
+The session also provided an update of Spring, UN PRI’s collaborative stewardship initiative for nature, which focuses on the responsible conduct of influential companies when they engage with policymakers on biodiversity regulations and policies.
+Green Century’s Director of Shareholder Advocacy, Annie Sanders, sits on the Advisory Group for SPRING.

 While investors have made considerable progress in securing agreements with companies to stop deforestation, progress has too often been thwarted by corporate influence over public policy.